The Senate has rejected President Muhammadu Buhari’s request for authorisation to borrow about $30 billion.

-Mr. Buhari said the external loan, the biggest in Nigeria’s history, will fund targeted projects cutting across all sectors with special emphasis on infrastructure, agriculture, health, education, water supply, growth and employment generation.
+In his letter last Tuesday, Mr. Buhari said the external loan, the biggest in Nigeria’s history, will fund targeted projects cutting across all sectors with special emphasis on infrastructure, agriculture, health, education, water supply, growth and employment generation.

 Other sectors, he said, included poverty reduction through social safety net programmes and governance and financial management reforms, among others.

 According to him, the cost of the projects and programmes under the borrowing (rolling) plan is $29.960 billion.

 This is made up of proposed projects and programmes loan of $11.274 billion, special national infrastructure projects $10.686 billion, Euro bonds of $4.5 billion and Federal Government budget support of $3.5 billion.